physionetchallenges/python-example-2023/README.md

     python evaluate_model.py labels outputs scores.csv

+where

-where `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage; `outputs` is a folder containing files with your model's outputs for the data; and `scores.csv` (optional) is a collection of scores for your model.
+- `labels` is a folder with labels for the data, such as the training database on the PhysioNet webpage,
+- `outputs` is a folder containing files with your model's outputs for the data, and
+- `scores.csv` (optional) is a collection of scores for your model.

 ## Which scripts I can edit?